Meet the Undergraduate – Riya Vasa

 10 June 2020

-In this blog post, we spoke to Anna Veldman, first-year mathematics student at Queen Mary University of London.
+In this blog post, we spoke to Anna Veldman, BSc Mathematics student at Queen Mary University of London.
 She discussed her passion for maths and physics, her international background as well as the things she enjoys the most about her degree.

 Like an orchestra playing in time without a conductor, the elements of a complex system can naturally synchronize with each other.
 This collective phenomenon, known as synchronization, occurs throughout nature, from neurons firing together in the brain to fireflies flashing in unison in the dark.